nipy/nitime/doc/discussion/base_classes.rst

 series.
 Thus, the time-points in this representation are ordered (and unique?).
 This will be used as the time representation used in the :ref:`NonUniformTimeSeries` class.
-As in the case of the :class:`EventArray`, slicing into a :class:`NonUniformTime` array should result in a ragged/jagged array.
+As in the case of the :class:`TimeArray`, slicing into a :class:`NonUniformTime` array should result in a ragged/jagged array.

 .. _UniformTime: